iamsomraj/Dynamic-Programming-using-Java/README.md

 # Dynamic Programming using Java
 Dynamic Programming using Java is a repository where I will be using Java to solve some of the most popular dynamic programming problems.
+I wish to continue this for the next few months.

 ## Objectives

-Learning Dynamic Programming Approach for real-life problems
+Learning Dynamic Programming Approach for real-life problems.

+1. Recursive approach
+2. Memoization approach
+3. Tabulation approach

+Trying to build the skills on the above approaches.

 ## Developer